bsmith89/longev-mgen/doc/submission.md

 <!--
 TODO: Add these to Supplementary Results
 -->
-Libraries have low coverage of large portions of either the B1-A or B1-B MAG (see
+Libraries specific to each variant have low coverage over large portions of either the B1-A or B1-B MAG (see
-Fig. 3), suggesting that mice are primarily inhabited by one of the two variants, and that a portion of genes are variant specific.
+Figure 3), suggesting that mice are primarily inhabited by one of the two variants, and that a portion of genes are variant specific.

 ![
+**Figure 3**:
-**Figure 3**: Visualization of differential gene content in two OTU-1 populations.
+Visualization of differential gene content in two OTU-1 populations.
-Heatmaps
-depict mapping coverage of metagenomes against putative protein coding genes in MAGs B1-A or B1-B normalized to the median coverage.
+Heatmaps depict relative mapping coverage of metagenomes against putative protein coding genes in MAGs B1A (left of grey line) or B1B (right).
-Rows represent one or
-more pooled libraries for each mouse included in the study and columns represent individual genes.
+Rows represent one or more pooled libraries for each mouse included in the study and columns represent individual genes.
+Alternating black and white spans over heatmap columns indicate contig boundaries in each MAG; the orientation and order of contigs is arbitrary.
+All coverage values are normalized to the median coverage of that genome’s features within each mouse.
-The site at which each mouse was housed is indicated by triangles in the far left column: UT (green, left pointing) or UM (blue, right).
+The site at which each mouse was housed is indicated by colored spans on the left (UT: dark green, UM: dark blue), and mice identified as unambiguous representations of each population are indicated; B1A (light blue), B1B (light green).
-Filled triangles correspond to those mice representative of just B1-A or just B1-B (not a mixture) flagged for downstream analysis.
-Genes are shown
-only where the median normalized coverage ratio between these B1-A and B1-B specific metagenomes is greater than 1.5.
-Rows and columns are arbitrarily ordered to maximize visual distinction between variants.
-](fig/b1_vars.pdf)
+Rows are ordered based on a hierarchical clustering by cosine distance, depicted in the tree on the left.
+](fig/B1_strain_comparison_heatmap.pdf)

-This analysis found 12.8%
+This analysis found 11.7%
-of predicted genes in B1-A were depleted at least 5-fold in B1-B populations, and 12.4% the reverse.
+of predicted genes in B1-A were depleted at least 5-fold in B1-B populations, and 12.0% the reverse.
 While this observed depletion could indicate variation in copy number, differential gene content between variants is a more parsimonious explanation for most loci.
 These
-predicted genes reflect 2.7% of unique KOs in B1-A and 1.9% in B1-B.
+predicted genes reflect 6.2% of unique KOs in B1-A and 4.4% in B1-B.
-Interestingly, the fraction of variant specific OPFs is greater, 7.5% and 7.1% respectively, suggesting that _de novo_ clustering could be more sensitive to potential differences in physiology.
+Interestingly, the fraction of variant specific OPFs is greater, 10.8% and 11.1% respectively, suggesting that _de novo_ clustering could be more sensitive to potential differences in physiology.

 +:-----------------------------------------------+:------+:---------+:------+:---------+